allegro-kata/vending-machine-kata/README.md

 In such case, when client inserts a valid coin, it should be rejected and machine should display CASSETTE IS FULL, SORRY.

+If the display is
+checked again, it will display INSERT COINS or CREDIT, depending on current state.

 --------------
 ### 3. Select Product